 The work of the Office is based on the OHCHR Management Plan (OMP), which seeks to implement the Human Rights Programme of the Secretary-General's Strategic Framework.
-By aligning the Office with a common set of results and tying in the various components of OHCHR's mandate, the OMP plays an important role in enhancing the Office's effectiveness in implementing the Strategic Framework, increasing synergies and ensuring the best possible use of available resources.
+By aligning the Office with a common set of results that are connected with the various components of OHCHR's mandate, the OMP plays an important role in enhancing the Office's effectiveness in implementing the Strategic Framework, increasing synergies and ensuring the best possible use of available resources.

-The current OMP covers the period 2014-2017 and sets out six thematic priorities with related results.
-Achievements realized under these thematic priorities in 2014 are summarized in the printed version of the report and are listed in full under the corresponding field presence or division in the CD version.
-The OMP for 2014-2017 also identifies eight global management outputs (GMOs) to improve efficiency within the Office.
-Achievements in this area are elaborated in the Management chapter at page 50.
+The current OMP covers the period 2014-2017 and sets out six thematic priorities and related thematic results.
+The achievements that were attained under these thematic priorities in 2015 are summarized in the printed version of the report and are listed under the corresponding field presence or division in the CD version.
+The OMP for 2014-2017 identifies eight global management outputs (GMOs) to improve efficiency within the Office.
+Achievements in this area are elaborated in the Management chapter on page 50.

-OHCHR headquarters in Geneva, Switzerland.
+Palais des Nations, UN headquarters in Geneva.